cocos/cocos-docs/en/editor/publish/native-options.md

 ## Build and Run

-Cocos Creator supports Make and Run Preview via the editor or the corresponding IDE for each platform (e.g. Xcode, Android Studio, Visual Studio.)
+Cocos Creator supports Make and Run Preview via the editor or the corresponding IDE for each platform (e.g. Xcode, Android Studio, Visual Studio).

 ### Via Cocos Creator